DavidBerdik/SDLC-2018-Hackathon/README.md

 ### A2: Benefits Platform Intelligent Automation

 ### Some Quick Info
 This project was created during the twelve hour SDLC Hackathon 2018.
 This project is far from complete, most packages do however come with a functioning test contained in the `hackathon.sdlc.unittests` package.
 Although, as a team, we found ourselves quite content with the final "product" seeing as we spent much of the time learning and adapting to new libraries not introduced to us while in University.
+The project instructions that were provided to us at the hackathon are available [here](Instructions.pdf).

 ### Packages
 * hackathon.sdlc.cognitive - allows for remote requests to the Microsoft Computer Vision API.